Fleckism/SecurityPlus/SecurityPlus/21B Physical Host Security Controls.md

 For SSDs and hybrid drives and some USB thumb drives and flash memory cards, overwriting methods are not reliable, because the device uses wear-leveling routines in the drive controller to communicate which locations are available for use to any software process accessing the device.

 On SSDs, the SE command marks all blocks as empty.
 A block is the smallest unit on flash media that can be given an erase command.
 The drive firmware's automatic garbage collectors then perform the actual erase of each block over time.
-If this process is not completed (and there is no progress indicator), there is a risk of remnant recovery, though this requires removing the chips from the device to analyze them in specialist hardware.
+If this process is not completed (and there is no progress indicator), there is a risk of remnant recovery, though this requires removing the chips from the device to analyze #Ops them in specialist hardware.

 ### Instant Secure Erase (ISE)